datacarpentry/r-socialsci/episodes/06-Using a relational database with R.md

 mydb <- dbConnect(dbDriver("SQLite"), dbfile)
 ~~~

 Here, `mydb` represents the connection to the database.
-It will be specified everytime we need to access the database.
+It will be specified every time we need to access the database.

 Now that we have a connection, we can get a list of the tables in the database.